EventStore/documentation/docs/clients/grpc/appending-events/README.md

-# Writing Events
+# Appending Events

 :::tip
 Check [connecting to EventStoreDB instructions](../getting-started/connecting.md#required-packages) to learn how to configure and use the client SDK.
 :::

-The simplest way to write an event to EventStoreDB is to create an `EventData` object and call `AppendToStream` method.
+The simplest way to append an event to EventStoreDB is to create an `EventData` object and call `AppendToStream` method.

 <xode-group>
 <xode-block title="C#">